ToshioCP/Gtk4-tutorial/gfm/tfetextview_doc.md

 ## Description

-TfeTextView holds GFile the contents of GtkTextBuffer corresponds to.
+TfeTextView holds GFile which the contents of GtkTextBuffer corresponds to.
-File manipulation functions have been added to this object.
+File manipulation functions are added to this object.

 ## Functions